yw1055/Planning-of-Robot/README.md

   ## A method is proposed to solve Robots' motion planning high dimensional continous space
   ##Combing anytime weighted search, i.g.
 RWA*, AWA*, ARA*, with sampling-based planning techonolgies,like RRT* and BIT*.

-  ##This method is going to quickly find the first solution, and then get better and better solutions with additional time until it converges
+  ##This method is going to quickly find the first solution, and then get better and better solutions with additional time until it converges to